orapouso/node-10minutemail/README.md

 #### `mail.on('address')`

-Emmited when the email address is retrieved.
+Emitted when the email address is retrieved.
 After it retrieves, the address is stored in the EventEmitter and accessed as `mail.address`

 #### `mail.on('mail')`

-Emmited when there are any emails in the inbox
+Emitted when there are any emails in the inbox

 #### `mail.on('count')`

-Emmited when for every count request, event if it is 0
+Emitted when for every count request, event if it is 0